Bangladeshi Mutton Tehari, a flavorful pilaf cooked with selected spices, fragrant rice, and obviously mutton!

-- Cover the Vessel with a Lid and cook on medium flame for around 15 minutes or till rice is almost ⅔ done.
+- Cover the Vessel with a Lid and cook on a medium flame for around 15 minutes or till the rice is almost ⅔ done.

 - Don't mix much while the process going on.

-- Once the rice soaked ⅔ of the water, add Cooked Mutton and remaining gravy.
+- Once the rice is soaked in ⅔ of the water, add Cooked Mutton and the remaining gravy.